 Framer doesn’t support reverse proxy setups that:

-Any platform that supports reverse proxies can be used.
-We provide step-by-step guides for common providers:
+Configure your reverse proxy.
+Any platform that supports reverse proxies will work.
+We provide step-by-step guides for supported providers:

 Be cautious when using a custom Content Security Policy.
 A strict or incomplete CSP can break site functionality.
 We recommend avoiding a custom CSP unless you’re familiar with its implications.